mpolacek/lists/1001-albums.md

 - [ ] 341.
 Neil Young - Tonight'S the Night (1975)
 - [ ] 342.
 Bob Dylan: Blood on the Tracks
 - [ ] 343.
 Patti Smith - Horses (1975)
-- [ ] 344.
-Pink Floyd Wish You Were
+- [X] 344.
+Pink Floyd - Wish You Were Here
 - [ ] 345.
 Queen - A Night at the Opera
 - [ ] 346.
 Willie Nelson - Red Headed Stranger
 - [ ] 347.
 Earth, Wind & Fire - That's the Way of the World